-Circuit, the set of cables used to deliver a Qualified Project's power to the POI.
+Circuit, the set of power cables used to deliver a Qualified Project's power to the POI.

-Conduit (or cable conduit), the pipes which contain cables that are pulled through from end to end.
-Also called cable duct, or Duct Bank (see definition below) for multiple conduit/cable sets.
+Conduit (or Cable Conduit), the pipes which contain cables that are pulled through from end to end.
+Also called cable duct, or Duct Bank for multiple conduit/cable sets.

-Corridor, the cable route from the landfall location on the shoreline to the point of interconnection into the regional electric grid.
+Corridor, the cable route from the landfall location on the shoreline to the POI into the regional electric grid.